 “John and Charles Wesley and the early Methodists understood the importance of Christian community, lay leadership in ministry, small groups, and mutual accountability, and supporting the work of Christian formation.
 Men and women learned the basic practices of Christian life and, with regular accountability and support, they grew in love.”

 This quote from the required text, Accountable Discipleship: Living in God’s Household, by Steven W. Manskar, is the basis of our two-week course.
 Through devotions, daily videos, lectures, and discussions, you will deepen your understanding of living in the household of God, as you explore accountability, relationships, and grace.

-Students are required to have Accountable Discipleship: Living in God’s Household, by Steven W. Manskar, for this course.
+Learners are required to have Accountable Discipleship: Living in God’s Household, by Steven W. Manskar, for this course.

-This course has been approved by Discipleship Ministries (formerly the General Board of Discipleship) as an advanced course in Lay Servant Ministries and qualifies for 10 contact hours for Lay Speakers (equivalent 1 CEU).
+This course has been approved by Discipleship Ministries as an advanced course in Lay Servant Ministries.
+It provides the required 10 contact hours.

 This course is eligible for 1.0 CEU.